 Simple.
 I want you to take charge of your own business and realize that at the end of the day, as long as you are operating legally and ensuring that all your overhead expenses are being taken care of, you can do whatever you want with YOUR business.

-I knew I needed to make some changes, but every time I resolved to sit down and hash it out, I’d read another blog post about how lowering pricing or including digital images would kill my business.
-Then I caved to peer pressure and kept trudging away, clinging to my sinking ship.
+I knew I needed to make some changes, but every time I resolved to sit down and hash it out, I’d read another blog post about how lowering pricing or including digital images would destroy my business.
+I held on way too long, clinging to my sinking ship.

-In the end, a friend of mine (another local photographer) gave me a suggestion and even though it was against much of the advice I’d heard, I decided to give it a try and it got me on the right track.
-This little bit of success gave me the courage to really re-evaluate my business after my move and take a hard look at what I wanted.
+Guess what?
+It got me back on the right track.
+This little bit of success gave me the courage to re-evaluate my business after my move and take a hard look at what I wanted.

-The point is that I simply don’t care what others think anymore.
-My bookings have gone up, I’m shooting what I love, being well compensated for my time (hint: shoot and burner doesn’t have to mean cheap) and my family gets to enjoy more time with me.
+The point is that I don’t care what other photographers think anymore.
+After re-evaluating my business model and making some changes, my bookings went up, I’m shooting what I love, I am now well compensated for my time (hint: shoot and burner doesn’t have to mean cheap), and my family gets to enjoy more time with me.

 You shouldn’t care, either.
 Do what works best FOR YOU, and understand that while advice and tips can be helpful, they can also be used as an excuse not to make the changes you genuinely feel you need to make.